Source: Courtesy of Wikimedia Commons

 Having become a friend of Papineau, for whom he had unbounded admiration, Fabre served as his adviser before the rebellion.
 He accompanied Papineau to the principal meetings that preceded the outbreak of the rebellion.
 On 15 May 1837 he participated in the one at Saint-Laurent, where he was elected a delegate to the Convention Générale, a sort of estates general of the Patriotes, and a member of the permanent committee to attend to the political interests of Montreal riding.
 On 28 June he chaired the great protest meeting in Montreal, where Papineau in effect launched the insurrectionary movement.
 Fabre opened proceedings by invoking the rights of the people and warning of the looming dangers of a tyranny.

 A few hours before the rebellion broke out on 23 Nov.
 1837, Fabre appeared at Saint-Denis on the Richelieu to persuade Papineau and O’Callaghan to flee to the United States.
 He himself did not leave Lower Canada, but he had to absent himself from Montreal for seven months.
 He stayed in hiding at Contrecœur, Lavaltrie, or neighbouring villages.
 Besides having to endure separation from his family and friends, Fabre was upset by his wife’s state of health following a miscarriage, as well as by the death of his brother-in-law, Charles-Ovide Perrault, in the battle of Saint-Denis.
-He was finally arrested and sent to jail in Montreal on 12 Dec.
-1838; according to Doutre, the authorities, lacking evidence, were forced to release him a month later.
-Considering his activity before November 1837, it is amazing that he was not arrested sooner.
+He was finally arrested and, on 9 Nov.
+1838, imprisoned in Montreal.
+Considering his activity before November 1837, it is amazing that this had not happened sooner.
 His imprisonment must therefore be attributed to the attempted invasion of Lower Canada under Robert Nelson* and Cyrille-Hector-Octave Côté*.
+According to Doutre, the authorities, lacking evidence, were forced to release him a month later.

 Once the rebellion was over, Fabre did not ignore the plight of the French Canadians in exile.
 At first he served as an intermediary between Lower Canada and some of the refugees, particularly Papineau and Duvernay.
 During Papineau’s exile Fabre still remained his friend.
 In 1843 he went to Paris for reasons of business but also to see “his very dear friend.”
 Fabre began to dream of the return of Papineau, whom he saw as French Canada’s only saviour.
 Duvernay had already benefited from Fabre’s support during his imprisonment, and in exile could still count on Fabre’s being in Montreal and on his readiness to help.
 When Duvernay returned, D.-B. Viger and Fabre assisted in reorganizing La Minerve.